paths-erc/docs/handbook/manuscripts.md

 #### ONLY BOOKBINDING PRESERVED
 - True or 1 if the manuscript if only the bookbinding is preserved
 - DB id: `isbookbinding`

+#### MANUSCRIPT REUSED IN BOOKBINDING
+- True or 1 if the manuscript has been reused in a bookbinding
+- DB id: `reusedinbinding`

 #### STRATIGRAPHY
 - Brief description of the stratigraphy of the codicological unit, following the method and terminology of P. Andrist, P. Canart, M. Maniaci, *La syntaxe du codex.
 Essai de codicologie structurale*, Turnhout 2013 [ISBN: 9782503543932].
 Particular attention is given to 'Production Units' (UniProd) and 'Circulation Units' (UniCirc).